bhavanahh/Broke-NoMoreBabe/README.md

 It turns boring budgeting into something interactive, relatable, and even entertaining like having a brutally honest friend keeping us in check.

 ## Technical Details

 HTML, CSS, JS , Chart.js, localStorage, deployed on Vercel.
-No backend, no database—fully frontend.
+No backend, no database—fully frontend.Since we have no much knowledge about those🥲

 ### Technologies/Components Used